Epic Games buys Bandcamp, says 'fair and open platforms are critical'

 Epic's interest in the "creator economy" also includes its own Epic Games Store, which, like Bandcamp, prides itself on its revenue sharing scheme.
 Epic takes a 12% cut from game sales rather than the 20-30% cut Steam takes.

-Epic's effort to become the center of a digital media and game marketplace starts further back.
+The company's effort to become the center of a digital media and game marketplace starts further back, though.
 A big step along that path occurred in 2015 when it made Unreal Engine free to use, choosing to earn money from the engine through royalty fees for games that make over $1 million in revenue.
 Since then, Epic has also provided Unreal Engine users with a library of scanned 3D assets (Quixel Megascans), customizable models of human characters (with the Metahuman Creator), anti-cheat software via its purchase of Easy Anti-Cheat, ArtStation's marketplace and tutorials, and the online multiplayer infrastructure it built for Fortnite, called Epic Online Services.
-It also runs an Unreal Engine asset marketplace where 3D models, textures, code plugins, sound effects, music, and other assets are sold.
+It also runs an Unreal Engine asset marketplace where 3D models, textures, code plugins, sound effects, music, and other assets are bought and sold.

-No plan has been announced to introduce the option for Bandcamp artists to sell licenses to their music for Unreal Engine or other projects, but it seems like a possibility.
-Epic clearly wants to be a one-stop-shop for small and mid-sized game developers, providing the engine, online infrastructure, asset marketplaces, and the storefront they need all at once.
+No plan has been announced to introduce the option for Bandcamp artists to sell licenses to their music for Unreal Engine or other projects, but it seems like a fair possibility.
+Epic clearly wants to be with independent game developers from their first art or scripting tutorial to their first game launch, providing the information, engine, assets, and everything else a game developer needs on the way to Epic's own videogame storefront.

-That's been the company's plan since even before Fortnite earned it the cash it's now throwing around.
-Back in 2016, before Fortnite's ascent, Epic CEO Tim Sweeney told me that he felt the future of gaming would be "user driven," and that belief has been consistently visible in the company's moves.
+Epic CEO Tim Sweeney has been nothing if not consistent.
+Back in 2016, before Fortnite's ascent, he told me that he felt the future of gaming would be "user driven," and that belief has been consistently visible in the company's moves.
 Whether that's for better or worse, we will see.
 For now, I'm just relieved that Epic's announcement didn't include the word "metaverse," because I'm tired of scrounging around for specific meaning in a buzzword that has none.
 (Granted, "creator marketplace ecosystem" makes my brow furrow a little as well.)